nobodywasishere/vhdlref/_refs/literals.md

 constant TEMP : real := 32.0;
 ```

-Numeric literasls may be expressed in any base from 2 to 16.
+Numeric literals may be expressed in any base from 2 to 16.
 They may also be broken up using underscore, for clarity.
 ```vhdl
 A_INT <= 16#FF#;
 B_INT <= 2#1010_1010#;